jyoungblood/0x00-stereo-deploy/readme.md

-# A - Server prep
+# A - Initial server prep

 Before installing, make sure you have set up the following with cPanel: